River Great Ouse: Wildlife

 As the water quality has improved, otters have returned to the river in numbers such that fishing lakes now require fencing to protect stocks.
 Paxton Pits nature reserve near St Neots has hides from which otters are regularly seen.
 Coarse fishing is still popular, with a wide range of fish in the river, but it is many years since large sturgeon were caught.

+The Ouse is the most northerly in England where barbel are an indigenous coarse fish species.
 Seals have been recorded as far upstream as Bedford.
 Huntingdonshire seems to be the most popular area for breeding animals in recent years.

 Tributaries

 The Great Ouse near Little Paxton.